We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 What About Training and Skill Development Courses Outside of College?

-Whether you’re looking for training to supplement your degree or supplant your degree pursuit entirely, there is a wealth of online course offering education for game designers to help you along.
+Whether you’re looking for training to supplement your degree or supplant your degree pursuit entirely, there is a wealth of game development courses and online education for game designers to help you along.
 Lynda.com, for example, has over 30 game design courses with over 1,200 video tutorials.

 They offer many game designer education programs in everything from prop creation to level design.
 Lynda.com offers a free trial, so you can give it a test run and see what you find on there.